 The list is organized into thematic areas:

-- Bike, a check-list of all the component of the bike (from the stem to the wheels)
+- Bike, a check-list of all the component of the bike (from saddle to the wheels)

 - Electronic, a check-list of all eletronic component you will need (lights, navigator, cables, chargers, etc.)